6 Basic Supplements Everyone Needs

 Gently massage a few drops of jojoba oil into your face.
 Place a warm washcloth over and allow it to cool before wiping off the oil.
 Rinse the cloth and apply a few more times until the oil is gone.

-Don’t use these oils around your eyes, instead choose rosehip oil which is rich in omega 3.
+Don’t use these oils around your eyes, instead choose rosehip oil for the eye area which is rich in omega 3.

 EXFOLIATION